-Lack of engagement in distance learning after schools closed in 2020 may be a warning sign of homelessness.
+Lack of engagement in distance learning after school buildings closed in 2020 may be a warning sign of homelessness.
 Incorporate information about the McKinney-Vento Act in efforts to reengage those students.

 Are there systems in place to identify returning McKinney-Vento students, as well as students who are newly experiencing homelessness?

-- Current levels of unemployment suggest imminent increases in homelessness among families who have never experienced it before, and who lack familiarity with available services and systems.
+- Current levels of unemployment and pending removals of eviction protections suggest imminent increases in homelessness among families who have never experienced it before, and who lack familiarity with available services and systems.
 As always, sensitive, trauma-informed outreach will be essential.